d23/gofirst/README.md

 Gofirst will execute the command with the arguments supplied.
 SIGTERM, SIGHUP, SIGINT and SIGQUIT are relayed to any running process willing to listen.
-As soon as the main process dies, SIGTERM is broadcast, and after 30 seconds SIGKILL is sent to any remaining processes.
-Gofirst will terminate as soon as no children are alive.
+As soon as the main process exits, SIGTERM is broadcast, and after 10 seconds SIGKILL is sent to any remaining processes.
+Gofirst will terminate as soon as all children have terminated.

 This fits nicely with a one app, one container philosophy, and makes signals behave like expected.
 If that's not what you're doing, you might consider a